solarbirdy/NorthshoreBikeMap/README.md

 * Addition of north bike exit from Shoreline North 1 Line station - possibly part of the Trail Under the Rail system?
 It's not signed as such but it's in the right place for it.
 * Text cleanup in Redmond, replacing/moving text which gets cut off on the Greater Northshore map so that it is no longer cut off.

+Coming in next release:

+* Juanita Drive bike lanes in Juanita are finally open (again)!

 Previous releases

 Changes with 1.7 (May 10, 2025):